-The 2019 Harvard Ukrainian Summer Institute offers unique courses in Ukrainian studies taught by Harvard and visiting faculty.
+The 2020 Harvard Ukrainian Summer Institute offers unique courses in Ukrainian studies taught by Harvard and visiting faculty.
 These courses are intended for graduate students and advanced undergraduates who are concentrating in Ukrainian studies or who wish to broaden their educational experience.
-Although the Harvard Summer School has an open-enrollment policy, admission to the Ukrainian Summer Institute is based on the applicant’s academic record, a letter of recommendation, and an essay.
-Once accepted into the program, applicants must then complete the Harvard Summer School registration process and enroll in the classes they intend to take as part of HUSI.
+Students intending to participate in the HUSI program are asked to submit a HUSI enrollment form and cover letter introducing themselves.
+Students must also complete the Harvard Summer School registration process and enroll in the classes they intend to take as part of HUSI.

 Applicants may register for 8 or 4 credits to participate in the program.
 Applicants seeking the I-20 certificate for the student F-1 US visa must register for 8 credits.